Skip to content

 Updated Fact-checked

-131 holiday icebreaker questions across 8 use cases including inclusive winter, work, Christmas, Thanksgiving, Halloween, Hanukkah, Kwanzaa, Diwali, New Year's, and virtual hybrid teams, with LearnClash 2026 duel completion data
+131 holiday icebreaker questions across 8 use cases including inclusive winter, work, Christmas, Thanksgiving, Halloween, Hanukkah, Kwanzaa, Diwali, New Year's, and virtual hybrid teams

 These 131 holiday icebreaker questions span 8 use cases: inclusive winter, work, Christmas, Thanksgiving, Halloween, Hanukkah/Kwanzaa/Diwali, New Year’s, and virtual or hybrid teams.
-Each ran through a 4-check gate for inclusivity, cost equity, async fit, and turnout from 60 LearnClash holiday duels.
+Every one cleared a 4-check gate before it made the cut.
+Inclusivity.
+Cost equity.
+Async fit.
+And whether it actually kept a room talking.

 Skip to the set you need, or Duel me on popular culture → and run any 18 as a 3-minute LearnClash round.